How to Put a Baby Up for Adoption [Complete Guide]

 Step 5: Give Birth and Complete the Legal Steps for Adoption

-Once your baby is born, you usually must wait at least 48–72 hours before you can legally consent to the adoption, depending on your state’s laws.
+Once your baby is born, you usually must wait at least 48–72 hours before you can complete the adoption paperwork, depending on your state’s laws.
 Your adoption specialist and an adoption attorney will help prepare you for the legal process of how to give a child up for adoption.
 They’ll make sure you understand your rights in adoption and that you’re comfortable with your decision before proceeding with the document-signing steps for adoption.

-In today's adoptions, "goodbye" doesn't have to mean forever.
-The steps to putting a baby up for adoption officially end when you sign your adoption consent, but that doesn’t mean your adoption journey is over.
-It is up to you to decide what kind of relationship you want to have with your child and the adoptive family after the adoption; just as you get to decide how to “give up” your baby for adoption, you get to decide how you want your open adoption to look after placement.
+The steps to putting a baby up for adoption officially end when you sign your adoption paperwork, but that doesn’t mean your adoption journey is over.
+It is up to you to decide what kind of relationship you want to have with your child and the adoptive family after the adoption.
+Just as you get to decide how to “give up” your baby for adoption, you get to decide how you want your open adoption to look after placement.